boukjeh/DNA-phylogenetic-trees/README.md

 # Using the Command Line to build a phylogenetic tree with NCBI Data
 *Written by Tamara Gademann & Boukje Heidstra*

 #01.02.2018, University of Groningen

-Read this whole file before useing the script!
+Please read this whole file before using the script!

 ## Description:

+This is a LINUX-script which was created during the Bioinformatics for Biologists course at the University of Groningen.
-This is a LINUX-Script.
-It was created to download requested sequences from the database NCBI/GenBank, to align these and in addition to plot a phylogenetic tree from the data.
+With this script you are able to download nucleotide sequences from the NCBI/GenBank database, to align them and in addition to plot a phylogenetic tree from the data.
 The script downloads the sequences from one or several species and combines them all into a masterfile, called allseq.fasta.
 This file is going to be aligned and estimated, before the script changes to R, where a second script will run (plotTree.r) to plot the phylogenetic tree.
 This tree will be saved as a PDF.

-## Before starting the script:
+## Make sure that Edirect is installed before using the script:
-Install Edirect, therefore copy the following terms in your Command Line:
+To install Edirect; copy the following terms in your Command Line:

 Further information on: https://www.ncbi.nlm.nih.gov/books/NBK179288/